S2FrdQ/PyRIT-GenAISecurity/README.md

 ## Populate Azure OpenAI variables on `.env`

 Nearly all of PyRIT’s targets require secrets to interact with.
 PyRIT primarily uses these by putting them in a local `.env` file.
 In this lab, we are dealing with Azure OpenAI, you need to have an Azure account and a subscription.
-Populate the `.env` file in your repo with the correct Azure OpenAI Keys, deployment names, and endpoints.
+Populate the `.env.example` file in your repo with the correct Azure OpenAI Keys, deployment names, and endpoints. **Then rename the file to `.env`**
-For Azure OpenAI, you can find these in `Azure Portal > Azure AI Services > Azure OpenAI > Your OpenAI Resource > Resource Management > Keys and Endpoint`
+For Azure OpenAI, you can find these in `Azure Portal > Azure AI Services > Azure OpenAI > Your OpenAI Resource > Resource Management > Keys and Endpoint`.

 1. Login to your Azure account: